-Like descriptive straplines, this type of brand strapline works very well for small businesses.
+Like descriptive straplines, this type of brand strapline also works very well for small businesses.

-Thought-provoking brand straplines are ideal for campaigns when you want your customers to rethink their opinions of your brand.
+Thought-provoking brand straplines are ideal when you want your customers to rethink their opinions of your brand.
 They’re also useful for communication campaigns.
 They have the potential to be high impact (which could also be high risk).

 4. Simply the best

-They’re also powerful in their ability to engage us by using humour, fun or sheer joy of life.
+They’re powerful, because of this ability to amuse us with humour, fun or through tapping into the sheer joy of life.

-- Because it’s difficult for a competitor to compete in precisely the same area.
+- Because they make it difficult for your competitor to compete in precisely the same area.
 So they differentiate your brand.

 - Because they make it a bit difficult to disprove the claim.